aaronlwan/gas-transfer-velocity-research/eql-div/Readme.md

-# Application of EQL-Div to creating equations for gas transfer velocity rate
+# Application of EQL-DIV to creating equations for gas transfer velocity rate

 - Majority of model code cloned from https://github.com/martius-lab/EQL